orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Local .orbit instead of composing at .terminal? ; pulling further-away stuff into this ; locally

 ##### Arbitrarily branching, stepwise, superposed, ..., partial traversal & equivalences
+*better name*

+The concept is never really direct execution, and if it is, that's often more like ignorance.
+Basically, arbitrary lazyness.
+Like this we basically rephrase "output" or "halting" as "what if we assume it halts here".
+Inaccessible, ..., Ignorant ones turn into the inability to ask that question.

+@see "What if this wasn't the case?" https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=%22What%20if%20this%20wasn%27t%20the%20case%3F%22

+In the case of Rays, whether something is a vertex/initial/terminal is only inferred from surrounding context.
+And these checks only need to happen locally in order to decide how to traverse arbitrary structure (as in - I only need to check the presence of something next to me, not traverse the whole direction recursively in order to decide what to do).

+Leaves the following questions:

+- TODO: How about treating something like something which the context says it's not?
+(Could apply this sort of thing in some fidelity/consistency checking mechanism as a way of fuzzing the fidelity mechanism)

 ##### Self-referential operators & multiple abstract implementations
 - Note that whenever you have a self-reference through operators, that requires an implementation to break this self-reference.
 For example ray functionality only requires initial + negative, or terminal + negative, or initial + terminal, to make all the other three.